drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

+- April 1992, two young women who worked at a textile factory were treated for interstitial lung disease and severe pulmonary insufficiency in Valencia.
+- Prompted investigation of all textile factories (A-H) using same spraying technique in the area
+- 257 employees identified.
+22 cases who met radiological and biopsy criteria for organising pneumonia.
+Six fatal cases.

+##

+- Factory A had the highest risk of being a case (RR=24.3; 95% Cl=5.7-104.4), followed by Factory B (RR=11, 95% CI=11.9- 62.9) and only two out of 22 cases
+had never worked in factories A or B.
+- It was found that only in factories A and B had the presence of an airborne chemical by the trade name Acramin FWR that recently been substituted with another related compound Acramin
+FWN.
+- Subsequently a similar outbreak occurred in Algeria.

+##

 ![Chest computed tomography image of Acramin (Ardystil) dye-associated organising pneumonia.
 Two patients with dyspnoea, reduced FEV1 and FVC.
 2005.
 (1)](images/Ardystil1.jpeg){ width=65% }

 ##